About This Statistic

 This statistic shows the global international tourism revenue from 2000 to 2016.
 In 2016, international tourism revenue amounted to 1.22 trillion U.S. dollars.

 According to the World Bank international tourism receipts are expenditures by international inbound visitors, including payments to national carriers for international transport.
 Included in these receipts are also any other prepayment made for goods or services received in the destination country.

 International tourism - additional information

 With tourists comes spending.
-In 2015, Dubai benefited the most from visitor spending with tourists splashing out above 31 billion U.S. dollars there.
-London, New York and Paris attracted a lot of spenders too.
+In 2016, Dubai benefited the most from visitor spending with tourists splashing out above 31 billion U.S. dollars there.
+London, New York and Bangkok attracted a lot of spenders too.
 Tourist spending also profits other large industries closely linked to tourism.
 The global hotel industry had a retail value of 493.76 billion U.S. dollars in 2015.